-Recommendations for the importation of eggs, larvae and pupae of honey bees
+Recommendations for the importation of larvae and pupae of honey bees

-Veterinary Authorities of importing countries should require the presentation of an international veterinary certificate attesting that the products:
+Veterinary Authorities of importing countries should require the presentation of an international veterinary certificate attesting that the commodities:

-1) were sourced from a free country or zone/compartment (under study); or

-2) have been isolated from queens in a quarantine station, and all workers which accompanied the queen or a representative sample of eggs or larvae were examined for the presence of P. larvae by bacterial culture or PCR in accordance with the Terrestrial Manual.
+- 1) come from apiaries situated in a country or zone free from American foulbrood; or - 2) have been isolated from queens in a quarantine station, and all workers which accompanied the queen or a representative sample of larvae were examined for the presence of P. larvae by bacterial culture or PCR in accordance with the Terrestrial Manual.